epihacker/EPiServerSocialAdmin/README.md

 Clone or download the repo.

 # Setup
-Before running, open the Web.config and replace YOUR_APP-ID and YOUR_AUTH_SECRET in:
+Before running, open the Web.config and replace YOUR_APP_ID and YOUR_AUTH_SECRET in:

     authentication appId="YOUR_APP_ID" secret="YOUR_AUTH_SECRET"